Expertise Group Leader Fermentation

 I am fascinated by the technological developments in my field over the past decade (including high throughput screening, next generation sequencing and evolutionary engineering) and driven to translate this knowledge to improve industrial fermentation processes.

-Cases by Herwig Bachmann
+Contact Herwig Bachmann